What are Negative Covenants (Restrictive)?

 - Limit on contracts/leases or any amendments thereof

 - Maintenance of certain financial ratios in particular range – examples of few such ratios are:

-For Negative Covenants Examples: A company wants to borrow $ 100 Mn of debt but the loan agreement has a restriction on the payment of dividend.
+For Negative Covenants Examples: A company wants to borrow $ 100 Mn of debt but the loan agreement has a restriction on the payment of dividends.
 The dividend paid to the shareholders cannot exceed $ 1 per share in one year.

 In Bond indentures, the covenants can be of two types

-- Financial Covenant: Financial covenants are like maintenance of finances and financial ratios at a certain level eg. debt to equity ratio of 2:1, minimum working capital requirements, maintenance of interest coverage ratio etc.
+- Financial Covenant: Financial covenants are like maintenance of finances and financial ratios at a certain level eg. debt to equity ratio of 2:1, minimum working capital requirements, maintenance of interest coverage ratio, etc.

 Lenders like to have negative covenants to bond issues so that the borrower operates at a certain level of risk and thus ensures that the lender’s money is safe.
 If the borrower violates negative covenants it is considered as a “technical default”.
 Although, the borrower might be paying interest and principal payments but violating negative covenants may lower its credit rating.

 Employment contracts have non-compete and non-disclosure agreements in general.
 Employees are restricted from disclosing any information they have during their employment and to compete with their employer.
 The employer tries to secure his interests as he had invested time and money on employees by giving them initial training, skills, and experience.
 The employee might have access to some information maybe trade secrets, proprietary information or such other data or information which may affect the employer.
 Thus, by signing a non-disclosure agreement the employer legally ensures that such information is not passed to the competitor.